 You have had treatment to help your body get rid of a combination of any of these drugs:

 Taking some drugs together may cause a bad reaction.
 They can have unexpected or stronger effects on your body and mind.
-For example, benzodiazepines (such as alprazolam and lorazepam) and alcohol both depress the nervous system.
+For example, opioids and alcohol both depress the nervous system.
 Taken together, each one is stronger than when it is taken by itself.

 You are getting better, but it takes time for the drugs to leave your body.
-It may take up to 2 weeks for your mind to clear and your mood to improve.
+It may take up to 2 weeks or longer for your mind to clear and your mood to improve.

 Depending on the drugs you took, the doctor might have:

 - Watched your symptoms or done tests to find out what drugs were in your body.

 - Treated you to control your breathing, blood pressure, and heart rate.